AshKyd/briscycle/site/moreton-bay/redland-city/index.md

   format: webp
 ---

-The shire of Redland City provides a surprisingly comprehensive cycling network for both recreation and commuting.
+Redland City has a comprehensive cycling network for both recreation and commuting.

-It's possible to cycle from the top to the bottom with very few instances requiring cycling on the road, and while the Moreton Bay Cycleway is neither completed or well signed, a number of coastal cycleways exist to take you as fas south as Cleveland.
+It's possible to cycle from the top to the bottom with very few instances requiring cycling on the road.
+And while the Moreton Bay Cycleway is neither completed or well signed, a number of coastal cycleways exist to take you as fas south as Cleveland.

-In addition to mainland cycling, Redlands City also has attractive off-shore cycling routes, including a number of tourist facilities on the Bay Islands, as well as North Stradbroke Island.
+In addition to mainland cycling, Redland City also has attractive off-shore cycling routes, including a number of tourist facilities on the Bay Islands and North Stradbroke Island.
 The islands are only accessible by ferry.